zvjaceslavs/intshare/Network_Appliances/template_quagga_bgp_sessions_monitor/5.4/README.md

 ## Description

-## Description Template for auto-discovery bgp peers and monitor they. ## Overview This is a template to monitor peerings BGP Quagga with Zabbix. ## Author Renan Rodrigues
+Template for auto-discovery bgp peers and monitor they.

 ## Overview